 - The entropy change of the system and the entropy change of the surroundings can be combined to describe the total entropy change of the reaction, ΔStotal.

-- The entropy of the surroundings is linked to the temperature of the reaction and the enthalpy change that occurs during the reaction.
+- The entropy of the surroundings is linked to the temperature of the system and the enthalpy change that occurs during the reaction.

-- For a reaction to be possible, the change in total entropy must be positive (+ΔStotal).
+- For a reaction to be feasible, the change in total entropy must be positive (+ΔStotal).

 Full Notes Total Entropy